-Sir Chandrasekhara Venkat Raman, a world renowned Indian physicist, brought honour to the Indian nation through his contribution to the field of Physics.
-He has made remarkable discoveries and his theory is called the Raman Effect, and it deals with a concept known as Raman Scattering.
+Sir Chandrasekhara Venkat Raman, a world-renowned Indian physicist, brought honour to the Indian nation through his contribution to the field of Physics.
+C.V.
+Raman made remarkable discoveries and his theory is called the Raman Effect, and it deals with a concept known as Raman Scattering.

 His Early Years and Education

 Sir C.V.
-Raman was born on November 7th 1888 at Thiruvanaikoil near Tiruchirappali.
+Raman was born on November 7, 1888 at Thiruvanaikoil near Tiruchirappalli.
 He was the second child in his family among eight others.
-He did his schooling from St. Aloysius Anglo-Indian High School at Vizag, Andhra Pradesh and later completed his graduation in B.A in Physics from Presidency College in 1904 and M.A in 1907.
+He did his schooling from St. Aloysius Anglo-Indian High School at Vizag, Andhra Pradesh and later completed his graduation in B.A in Physics from Presidency College (Chennai) in 1904 and M.A in 1907.

 His earliest research as a student was based on Acoustics and Optics.
 This interest from a young age made him develop advanced concepts in the same field.
 After completing his post graduation, he initially joined the Indian Finance Department.